Table of Contents

 Learning Pickleball

 Of course, you can have the perfect shoes, the best paddle in the market, and the ideal location to play pickleball in, but the most important thing is to actually learn how to play pickleball.
+We recommend not caring much about the rules at the start.
+Just toss the ball around with a friend or loved one, and enjoy it to your heart’s content.

+The first couple of days should just be for getting a feel of the paddle in your hands and seeing if you’re actually able to hit the ball properly or not.
 Although pickleball is easier on the body than, say, actual tennis, that doesn’t mean you can’t get exhausted.
 Don’t be afraid to take constant rests, and stay as hydrated as you can.

-Two Important Rules to Know
+Two Important Rules For Beginner Pickleball

 The Kitchen Rule